 - child protection.

-The webinar will outline emerging practices, with a focus on the developing area of "whole of family" approaches.
-A range of strategies to address the needs and safety of women and children who continue to have contact with fathers who use violence will also be explored.
+The webinar outlined emerging practices, with a focus on the developing area of "whole of family" approaches.
+A range of strategies to address the needs and safety of women and children who continue to have contact with fathers who use violence were also explored.

 You may also be interested in our accompanying paper - Fathers who use violence: Options for safe practice where there is ongoing contact with children.